You are hereHome / Key Initiatives

 University IT Priorities are identified annually by the CIO in consultation with university executive leadership and university IT governance.
 Once identified, these priorities are referenced in the U-M Business and Finance Strategic Framework.

 Monthly scorecards tracking progress on University IT Priorities—as well as the CIO/ITS unit goals—are posted on this page.
 Two scorecards are created: the Executive Scorecard provides high level information intended to provide University leadership with a brief status summary that can be understood at a glance.
 The IT Management Scorecard provides more detailed informationabout the same projects and is intended to provide operational leadership with insight into project status and health.

-The following initiatives are the Fiscal Year 2014 (July 2013–June 2014) priorities:
+The following initiatives are the Fiscal Year 2015 (July 2014–June 2015) priorities:

 Implement Program of IT Rationalization

-Roll Out IT Strategic Plan
+IT Strategic Plan and Investment Roadmap

-Implement NextGen IT Environment
+Implement NextGen Michigan Technologies

 - Customer Relations